Help Schools Build Trust With Parents of Special Education Children

 Course Date Info:

-Live online classroom sessions with the instructor will be held on Tuesday evenings from 7:00 p.m. - 8:00 p.m.
-ET.
-To complete the course, students must attend a minimum of 80% of the live online class sessions.
-Recordings of classes are available for continued learning, but do not replace attendance.
+Live online classroom sessions with the instructor will be held from 6:30 p.m. - 8:30 p.m.
+ET on the following Tuesdays: October 21, November 4, November 18, and December 2.
+To complete the course, students must attend all of the live online class sessions.

 Online, cohort-based, with asynchronous activities and live online classes.